 The Best Self-Paced Learning Activities for Adult Learners

 You might be wondering how self-paced training works.
 Won’t students get bored and log off?
 After all, if it is self-paced there is a lot of leeway just to slack off right?
 Wrong!
 Self-paced training actually allows students to take control of their learning and do what they want to do.
 They are not beholden to listening to a lecture and taking tests.
 They can access highly interactive activities that keep them engaged and help them learn information in a new way.
 Not to mention, they can be mindful of what they’re doing and take their time with a subject.
 The methods below are just some ways that self-paced training can be made highly enjoyable and interactive.
-The list below is not exhaustive, but it is an idea of some activities that can be included in self-paced training!
+The list below is not exhaustive, but it is an idea of some self-paced learning activities.

 Make a Podcast